 When you’re in the moment, you don’t stop and think about how difficult the task you’re undertaking might be.
 You just keep pushing forward and, eventually, you will get the breakthrough you need.

-My random musings have a purpose: We recently faced a new challenge.
+My random musings have a purpose: Last week, we faced a new challenge.
 One of Pete’s excavators (the one he was running at the time) caught fire.
 After trying to put out the flames with the fire extinguisher we keep in the cabs of all our equipment, he had to make the decision to walk away from the machine, call the fire department and watch it burn to the ground.

 It is devastating to see a piece of your fleet on fire and you’re powerless to do anything about it.